resibots/estop-watchdog/README.md

 > - check that the message is not too old
 > - check that the counter is strictly increasing (for a given second) and that seconds are ever increasing
 >
+> Also, the node `ros_control_trigger` is not finished yet, although the main ideas are already there.
+Please note that this node is a first integration of the emergency-stop protocol for ros_control, based on [the discussion in a git issue][discussion_issue].
+It is incorrect and MUST be redesigned later.
+Indeed, if this node fails, the emergency stop could never make the robot stop.
+A better approach, although more invasive, would be to integrate with the control loop, that has direct access to the controller manager.
+>
 > A decision should be made also on how to nicely stop the node if the setup phase fails.

 ## Parameters of the sample nodes